Hong Kong British Nationals (Overseas) Welcome Programme – information for local authorities

 What support is being offered via the Hong Kong BN(O) Welcome Programme?

-In March 2024, MHCLG (then DLUHC) continued funding for the Hong Kong BN(O) Welcome Programme for 2024/25.
-This includes continued demand-led funding for local authorities in England for English language and destitution support where needed, alongside further funding for Welcome Hubs.
-It also includes a grant scheme which will fund VCSE organisations to deliver support in the priority areas of a) employability and b) mental health and wellbeing.
+In March 2025, MHCLG continued funding for the Hong Kong BN(O) Welcome Programme for 2025-26.
+This includes continued demand-led funding for local authorities in England for English language support (up until 31 March 2026) and destitution support where needed, alongside further funding for Strategic Migration Partnerships.

-Why is the government providing funding for a BN(O) UK Welcome Programme?
+Why has the government provided funding for a BN(O) UK Welcome Programme?

-Previous programmes run by MHCLG, such as the Controlling Migration Fund and the Syrian Resettlement Programme, have demonstrated the importance of putting in place a support package for new migrants to enable them to settle into their new communities more effectively.
+Previous programmes run by MHCLG, such as the Controlling Migration Fund and the Syrian Resettlement Programme, and more recently Homes for Ukraine, have demonstrated the importance of putting in place a support package for new migrants to enable them to settle into their new communities more effectively.
 MHCLG is also supporting those from Afghanistan and Ukraine.

 If new migrants can integrate with the settled community, speak English, use services and be economically active, this significantly reduces pressures on local services (including housing where people are at risk of destitution) and minimises negative impacts on community cohesion and tensions.